mitchmac/ServerlessWP/readme.md

 ```
 For more information about creating environment variables, see [here for Vercel](https://vercel.com/docs/concepts/projects/environment-variables) and [here for Netlify](https://docs.netlify.com/environment-variables/overview/).
 Remember to redeploy your project after updating the environment variables if you update them after initially deploying your project.

-4. (optional) File and media uploads can be enabled using the included WP Offload Media Lite for Amazon S3 plugin.
+4. (optional, can be done later) File and media uploads can be enabled using the included WP Offload Media Lite for Amazon S3 plugin.
 S3 setup details can be found [here](https://deliciousbrains.com/wp-offload-media/doc/amazon-s3-quick-start-guide/).
 The wp-config.php file is setup to use the following environment variables for use by the plugin:
 ```
 S3_KEY_ID
 S3_ACCESS_KEY